 Secret Shopper Bristol – Trustpilot

 The only complaint I have with Edx courses is the multiple-choice drop-down boxes.
 It did not work, and I could not complete my exam in time.
-Apart from this, the course is great and comes with a lot of information.
+Apart from this, the whole course material is great and comes with a lot of information.

 Dylan – Sitejabber